MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Delve is designed to work with the current or immediately previous version of Internet Explorer or Firefox, or the latest version of Chrome or Safari.

-Delve O365 app is also enabled for modern authentication, for more information, see [Office 365 Client app Support - Modern Authentication](https://docs.microsoft.com/office365/enterprise/office-365-client-support-modern-authentication).
+The Delve O365 app is also enabled for modern authentication.
+For more information, see [Office 365 Client app Support - Modern Authentication](https://docs.microsoft.com/office365/enterprise/office-365-client-support-modern-authentication).

 ## Get new Delve features quicker
 <a name="BKMK_DelveFirstRelease"> </a>